 Project End Date: December 31, 2021

 Description: Current traffic on US Highway 20 from Island Park, Idaho to the Montana state line creates both an impediment to wildlife movement and a safety hazard for drivers due to wildlife-vehicle collisions (WVCs).
-In order to help protect and restore connectivity between the Greater Yellowstone Ecosystem and the High Divide for wolverine, moose, elk, deer pronghorn and grizzly bears, the Idaho Department of Fish and Game and Idaho Transportation Departments have proposed and are seeking funds to assist in the construction of wildlife crossing structures to coincide with highway improvements along this crucial stretch of this highway.
+To help protect connectivity between the Greater Yellowstone Ecosystem and the High Divide for wolverine, moose, elk, deer pronghorn and grizzly bears, the Idaho Department of Fish and Game and Idaho Transportation Departments are proposing options that would construct wildlife crossing structures to coincide with other highway improvements along this crucial stretch of this highway.

 Abstract: US Highway 20 (US 20) from Island Park to the Idaho – Montana state line is a barrier to wildlife, with high rates of WVC’s creating, a safety hazard for motorists.
 Through an important partnership with Idaho Department of Fish and Game (IDFG), the Idaho Transportation Department (ITD) is designing US 20 highway elements to reduce wildlife-vehicle collisions and to maintain or improve wildlife connectivity as part of a highway improvement project on Targhee Pass.
 The project area traverses the Caribou-Targhee National Forest and private lands of the Yellowstone Plateau and is renowned as part of the Greater Yellowstone Ecosystem and for its associated megafauna and fisheries.
-Crossing structures for mule deer, elk, moose, pronghorn, black bear, grizzly bear and wolverine are proposed to be incorporated into the project by ITD and IDFG to improve wildlife connectivity and driver safety.
+Options have been proposed to build crossing structures to accommodate mule deer, elk, moose, pronghorn, black bear, grizzly bear and wolverine by ITD and IDFG to improve wildlife connectivity and driver safety.
 Crossing structures with wildlife fence have been shown to reduce large mammal-vehicle collisions by 80-100% and increase landscape connectivity for wildlife.
 Longer-term plans to protect wildlife connectivity along the entire US 20 Corridor in Island Park (~50 miles of highway) and elsewhere in the west will be informed by this precedent-setting project.
 IDFG and ITD request funds from NFWF to help build one crossing structure.

 Requested Amount: $200,000